 (Galatians 6:9 ESV)

-Filed under: Christian Education, character, Sundays and the Sabbath | Tagged: advent, beliefs, celebrate, Christian, Christmas, Father Christmas, generational faith, Saint Nicholas, santa claus, traditions | Leave a comment »
+Filed under: Christian Education, character, Sundays and the Sabbath | Tagged: building faith in our children, Christian, family alter, family devotions, family relationships, family worship, generational faith, spiritual development | Leave a comment »